jnevin737/healthcare-patient-flow-analytics/README.md

 ---

 ## 📌 Project Overview
-This project demonstrates a **real-time data engineering pipeline** for Healthworks of Northern Virginia, a non-profit healthcare org. , designed to be a mock draft to analyze **patient flow across hospital departments** as a volunteer logistics event planner.
+This project demonstrates a **real-time data engineering pipeline** for Healthworks of Northern Virginia, a non-profit healthcare org. , designed to be a mock draft to analyze **patients flow across hospital departments** as a volunteer logistics analytics planner.
 The pipeline ingests streaming data, processes it in **Databricks (PySpark)**, and stores it in **Azure Synapse SQL Pool** for analytics and visualization.

 **Part 1 – Data Engineering:** Build the real-time ingestion + transformation pipeline.